astrobytes-edu/astr596-modeling-universe/01-course-info/01-astr596-syllabus-fall25.md

 - Submit within 7 calendar days of grade release.
 - ≤200-word written justification referencing rubric and assignment expectations criteria.
-- I will re-evaluate the entire item (score may go up/down/unchanged).
+- I will re-evaluate the entire submitted assignment (score may go up/down/unchanged).

 ### Peer Collaboration & Pair Programming

-- **Allowed:** discussing strategy, whiteboarding equations & algorithm design, sharing tests you wrote
+- **Allowed:** discussing strategy, whiteboarding equations & algorithm design (pseudocode), sharing tests you wrote
 - **Not allowed:** sharing solution code or copying any code blocks
 - **Must:** credit collaborators and list contributions in README.md project document

 ### AI Usage Policy

-This course uses a three-phase scaffolded approach to AI integration. **Note:** AI raises the bar for expertise.
+This course uses a novel three-phase scaffolded approach to AI integration. **Note:** AI raises the bar for expertise.
 LLMs confidently generate plausible-looking code that can be subtly wrong, numerically unstable, or inefficient.
 They also hallucinate facts, misexplain concepts, and make mathematical errors.
 Our three-phase approach builds your AI literacy systematically – teaching you to understand deeply enough to catch these errors and know why they're wrong.

 - **Universal rules (applies all semester):** Always try documentation first.
 When docs aren't enough for understanding concepts (e.g., complex Python functions, math derivations, astrophysics concepts), AI is encouraged for clarification.
-For code: verify all AI suggestions; disclose AI use in submissions.
-If you can't explain a line of code, you can't submit it.
+For code: verify all AI suggestions; disclose AI use in submissions. *If you can't explain a line of code, you can't submit it.*

 - **Phase 1 — Foundations (Weeks 1–6):** No AI-generated first drafts of code.
 After 30 minutes of documented struggle, AI may be used for debugging/clarification only.